 Friday, July 23, 2021

-We were up early and ready for the 7:00 opening of Lock 14 by 6:30.
-The air is chilly and feels like fall.
-We bundle up and set off with our little caravan slowly slipping away from the dock.
-One by one, we line up to wait patiently for the green light to tell us we can enter.
-Lock 14 went very well once we passed the whirlpools at the entrance.
-Finally, we are leaving Canjoharie!
+We were up early and ready for the 7:00 opening of Lock 14.
+The air was chilly and felt like fall.
+We bundle up and set off with our little caravan, slowly slipping away from the dock at Canajoharie.
+One by one, we line up to wait patiently for the green light to tell us we could enter the lock.
+We passed whirlpools at the entrance but everything else went well for us.

 Serenity and Osimo following Mystic